CodingDog-CD/WriteWhileReading/HttpsIntroduction.md

 - Encryption
 - Decryption
 - Certificate (digital)
 - Certificate Authority - An entity to sign certificate.
-As other machine, a key pair (a public key and a private key) can be created by each CA.
+Like other machine, a key pair (a public key and a private key) can be created by each CA.
-- Symmetric Key (Secret Key)
+- Symmetric Key (Secret Key) - used to encrypt/decrypt transfered data.
+Only you and the corresponding server in the whole internet have this symmetric key, so that the communication between you and the server is secured.

 ### Example connection flow
 When you type the home page URL of youtube, following happens: